Contact Us

 Figure 4: The three phases of the AI and ML cloud journey

-Planning and strategizing underpin successful cloud journeys for every organization.
-Not all workloads must migrate to the cloud, and organizations must clarify their reasons for such migrations to avoid cost, schedule, and performance overruns.
-The six stages of planning are:
+Robust planning and strategy underpin successful cloud journeys for every organization.
+But remember, not all workloads require cloud migration, and organizations must clarify their reasons for migrations to avoid cost, schedule, and performance overruns.

 Bringing it to life: Transforming invoicing